Summer Olympics Trip: An American in Paris

 Queuing: the UK Fan Experience

 During the first 4 days, I queued in both the rain and the sun.
 Sometimes 4-6 hours on the giant lawn!
 Some played cricket to pass the time.
 Food trucks lined the back.
-It was usually a very festive feel overall.
+Overall, it usually had a very festive feel.

 Living at SW18 above the Rain Showers